Affidavits of Law, English and Spanish – Explained

 It is always worth remembering that when you sign an affidavit you are under oath, just as you would be in court.
 Your signature makes the statement legally binding.
 So if you are signing an affidavit be entirely aware of what you are placing your name to.

-LGN Law Limited are frequently asked to preside over the transfer of assets in Spain for beneficiaries, Trustees and Executors.
+Laura Garcia is frequently asked to preside over the transfer of assets in Spain for beneficiaries, Trustees and Executors.
 This is because of the detailed knowledge and experience of Laura Garcia and her expertise in matters relating to Spanish Law.
-This expertise allows us to provide solutions to conflicts quickly and saves our clients a great deal of stress and inconvenience.
+This expertise allows her to provide solutions to conflicts quickly and saves our clients a great deal of stress and inconvenience.

-If you are a solicitor, an Executor or a beneficiary and require probate help in UK or in Spain, or if you would like to know more about affidavits of Law whether English or Spanish please contact Laura Garcia at LGN Law Limited to speak to a Spanish solicitor today on 01273 222912 or contact us online.
+If you are a solicitor, an Executor or a beneficiary and require probate help in UK or in Spain, or if you would like to know more about affidavits of Law whether English or Spanish please contact Laura Garcia Navarrete to speak to a Spanish solicitor today on 01273 222912 or contact us online.